Supporting Research, Evidence and Argument

-The NCETM’s work in advocating teaching for mastery, and in supporting Maths Hubs as they help schools implement such an approach, is largely based on the way maths has been successfully taught in East Asia, most notably, but not exclusively, Shanghai, China.
-An exchange programme between English and Shanghai teachers has informed effective pedagogic strategies for achieving mastery of mathematics.
-The striking performances of Shanghai, and other East Asian countries in maths has become well-established in successive international tests such as TIMSS and PISA.
+An exchange programme between teachers from England and Shanghai has informed effective pedagogic strategies for achieving mastery of maths.
+The striking performances of Shanghai and other East Asian countries in maths have become well-established.
+They have been measured in successive international tests such as TIMSS and PISA.

-For each of the key components of teaching for mastery identified below, we offer a key text, chosen for its relevance and accessibility (both in terms of readability and being able to access it for free online), as well as a list of further relevant reading - links in the main text will take you to the suggested key text and further reading.
+For each of the key components of teaching for mastery identified below, we offer a key text.
+This text is chosen for its relevance and accessibility, both in terms of readability and being able to access it for free online.
+We also provide a list of further relevant reading.
+Links in the main text will take you to the suggested key text and further reading.
 Much of this material features on a reading list for teachers on the Maths Hubs Mastery Specialists programme.

-- Memorisation and repetition of key facts (times tables and number bonds etc) as important aspects of learning, Evidence from cognitive science research suggests that learning key facts to automaticity ‘frees up’ working memory to focus on more complex problem solving rather than reaching cognitive overload trying to calculate simple operations.
-In terms of procedural fluency and conceptual understanding, one should not be prioritised over the other, but learning is most effective when the two are fully integrated.
+Memorisation and repetition of key facts (times tables and number bonds etc.) are important aspects of learning.
+Evidence from cognitive science research suggests that learning key facts so they can be recalled automatically ‘frees up’ working memory.
+It can then focus on more complex problem solving, rather than reaching cognitive overload trying to calculate simple operations.
+In terms of procedural fluency and conceptual understanding, one should not be prioritised over the other.
+Learning is most effective when the two are fully integrated.

-- Teaching children precise mathematical language and insisting upon its use, to support children's ability to think mathematically.
-Having the language and using it, empowers children’s ability to think about the concept.
+Teaching children precise mathematical language and insisting upon its use supports children's ability to think mathematically.
+Having the language and using it empowers children’s ability to think about the concept.

 Teaching for mastery is in the early stages of adoption in England.
-We will be monitoring research and evidence of its effectiveness and adding to the final section, Recent Evidence and Research in England.
+We will be monitoring research and evidence of its effectiveness and adding to the final section, Recent Evidence.

 Notes and further reading